A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-\textbf{Sketching}.
+Data sketching is a technique for creating compact summaries (sketches) of large datasets that approximate key properties, such as cardinality, frequency, or quantiles \cite{wei2015persistent,solar2008sketching,cormode2007sketching}, enabling efficient computation with reduced memory and processing requirements.
 In FA, the pursuit of insight aggregation across decentralized data nodes demands techniques that are both efficient and scalable.
 Sketching stands out because it is a method designed with specific attributes tailored for the challenges posed by FA.
 These attributes \cite{cormode2017data} are query-specific (designed for specific insight extraction tasks), mergeable (allowing for easy aggregation from multiple clients), and extremely compact (ensuring minimal communication cost).
 Furthermore, various sketching methodologies have been developed to cater to specific data types and tasks.
 For instance, for set data, the Bloom filter is suitably employed for set intersection tasks.
 Similarly, the count sketch method is adept at identifying heavy hitters.
 To address the paramount privacy requirements in FA, sketching often collaborates with privatization methods such as noise addition, randomized responses, and hash functions to ensure the privacy and security of the aggregated insights.
 Together, these techniques present a robust and private solution for insight aggregation in FA.
 Unlike FL, which primarily focuses on model training, FA leverages sketching to handle specific data aggregation tasks such as set intersections and heavy hitter identification.
 Moreover, sketching in FA often integrates privacy-preserving techniques to ensure the confidentiality of the aggregated insights.
 These attributes highlight the unique and critical role of sketching in FA, distinguishing its application from other areas.